-CORE Curriculum
+CORE: Christian Liberal Arts Curriculum

-The CORE is designed to strategically equip students to transform culture with truth by studying human experience and the development of ideas throughout human history and to think critically and biblically along the way.
+The CORE: Christian Liberal Arts curriculum is designed to strategically equip students to transform culture with truth by studying human experience and the development of ideas throughout human history and to think critically and biblically along the way.
 Rather than specific and narrowly focused studies offered in skill-oriented degree programs, the liberal arts CORE program at ACU is purposely broad to enable students to synthesize and connect course content from one discipline to another.